 Whilst the World Economic Forum in its New Models for Entrepreneurship Report states that;

 “Entrepreneurs are key drivers of economic and social progress.
 Rapidly growing entrepreneurial enterprises are often viewed as important sources of innovation, productivity growth, and employment (small and medium-sized enterprises account for 97% of all jobs in emerging economies).”

 It was when I first encountered Ernst & Youngs White Paper, Avoiding a Lost Generation when I was starting up ImagineNation™ in Israel, that I came across the information reported by The International Labour Organization (ILO) that almost 13% of the world’s youth — close to 75 million young people — are unemployed and many are also underemployed relative to their training and capabilities.

-In the Middle East & Africa, where I was located at the time it was estimated that 40.6% of this age group were inactive or not working.
-Making them both ripe for enticement towards unsavoury & unlawful activities, and also as a potentially incredible force for effecting massive changes in education to unleash the power of entrepreneurship.
+In the Middle East and Africa, where I was located at the time it was estimated that 40.6% of this age group were inactive or not working.
+Making them both ripe for enticement towards unsavory and unlawful activities, and also as a potentially incredible force for effecting massive changes in education to unleash the power of entrepreneurship.